usnistgov/psc-ns3/src/psc/doc/source/video-models.rst

 PscVideoStreaming
 -----------------
 * ``Distribution``:
+    Label in ``ns3::psc::PscVideoStreamingDistributions`` that selects
-    Name of the data distribution provided by ``ns3::psc::PscVideoStreamingDistributions`` to be used by the model
+    the data distribution to be used by the model
 * ``ReceiverAddress``:
     Address of the node receiving the data packets
 * ``ReceiverPort``: